Anorexia nervosa is an eating disorder that makes people lose more weight than is considered healthy for their age and height.

-Medications such as antidepressants, antipsychotics, and mood stabilizers may help some anorexic patients when given as part of a complete treatment program.
+Medicines such as antidepressants, antipsychotics, and mood stabilizers may help some anorexic patients when given as part of a complete treatment program.
 These medicines can help treat depression or anxiety.
 Although medicines may help, none has been proven to decrease the desire to lose weight.

-Anorexia nervosa is a serious condition that can be deadly.
-By some estimates, it leads to death in 10% of cases.
-Experienced treatment programs can help people with the condition return to a normal weight, but it is common for the disease to return.
+Anorexia nervosa is a serious condition that can be life-threatening.
+Treatment programs can help people with the condition return to a normal weight.
+But it is common for the disease to return.

 Weight management may be hard.
 Long-term treatment may be needed to stay at a healthy weight.